-The Forest Area Dispatch is responsible for sending the electronic Dispatch Information to the airtanker group email and/or passing it verbally over the radio.
+The Airtanker Base Supervisor is responsible for sending the electronic Dispatch Information to the airtanker group email.
+The Forest Area Dispatch is responsible for passing it verbally over the radio.
 Electronic Dispatch Information will typically be sent when the entire airtanker group is dispatched, not to individual airtankers.
 The Dispatch Information should include the following, if available: